-Academic falsification occurs when:
+Academic falsification occurs when an incoming, current, or former student:

-- a) someone falsely represents to Johnson C. Smith University having an academic credential, including, but not limited to, degrees, certificates, grades, and credits, that the person never received or earned; - b) someone provides Johnson C. Smith University a transcript, diploma, or other credential (or copy thereof) that has been altered or otherwise falsified. - c) someone falsely represents to anyone that he or she attended and/or received credits, grades, a degree, certificate, or other credential from the Johnson C. Smith University; or - d) someone provides anyone a Johnson C. Smith University transcript, diploma, or other credential (or copy thereof) that has been altered or otherwise falsified.
+- a) falsely represents to Johnson C. Smith University having an academic credential, including, but not limited to, degrees, certificates, grades, and credits that the person never received or earned; - b) provides Johnson C. Smith University a transcript, diploma, or other credential (or copy thereof) that has been altered or otherwise falsified; - c) falsely represents to anyone that he or she attended and/or received credits, grades, a degree, certificate, or other credential from the Johnson C. Smith University; or - d) provides anyone a Johnson C. Smith University transcript, diploma, or other credential (or copy thereof) that has been altered or otherwise falsified.